 To pass the course, students must fulfill the attendance and participation requirements outlined by each section and available on the physical education website.
-Students who are absent more than the permissible number of times are given a mark of W (Withdrawal), unless they file a drop form with the Department of Physical Education by the official deadline to drop a course.
+Students who are absent more than the permissible number of times are given a mark of W (Withdrawal), unless they complete and file a drop form by the official deadline to drop a course.

 No more than 4 points of physical education courses may be counted toward the degree.
-One point of the physical education requirement may be a Barnard Physical Education course or a Barnard Dance/ Studio Technique course.
+One course of the physical education requirement may be a Barnard Physical Education course.
+Two courses of the physical education requirement may be a Barnard Dance/ Studio Technique course.

 A student who intends to participate in an intercollegiate sport should register for the appropriate section of PHED UN1005 Intercollegiate Athletics.
 Intercollegiate athletes who attend regularly receive 1 point of credit up to a maximum of 4.
 Student athletes who leave the team in mid-term but still wish to receive academic credit must notify the Physical Education Office and be placed in another physical education course to complete the attendance requirement.
-Student athletes are also responsible for fulfilling the swimming requirement.
-For more information, visit the Physical Education Department website: perec.columbia.edu
+Student athletes are also responsible for fulfilling the swim requirement.